Ground and neutral: Combining neutral with ground

 Stray voltages created in grounding (earthing) conductors by currents flowing in the supply utility neutral conductors can be troublesome.
 For example, special measures may be required in barns used for milking dairy cattle.
 Very small voltages, not usually perceptible to humans, may cause low milk yield, or even mastitis (inflammation of the udder).

 So-called "tingle voltage filters" may be required in the electrical distribution system for a milking parlour.

-Connecting the neutral to the equipment case provides some protection against faults, but may produce a dangerous voltage on the case if the neutral connection is broken.
+Connecting the neutral to the equipment case (if permitted by relevant regulations) provides some protection against faults, but may produce a dangerous voltage on the case if the neutral connection is broken.

 Combined neutral and ground conductors are commonly used in electricity supply companies' wiring and occasionally for fixed wiring in buildings and for some specialist applications where there is little alternative, such as railways and trams.
 Since normal circuit currents in the neutral conductor can lead to objectionable or dangerous differences between local earth potential and the neutral, and to protect against neutral breakages, special precautions such as frequent rodding down to earth (multiple ground rod connections), use of cables where the combined neutral and earth completely surrounds the phase conductor(s), and thicker than normal equipotential bonding must be considered to ensure the system is safe.

 Fixed appliances on three-wire circuits

 In the United States, the cases of some kitchen stoves (ranges, ovens), cook tops, clothes dryers and other specifically listed appliances were grounded through their neutral wires as a measure to conserve copper from copper cables during World War II.
-This practice was removed from the NEC in the 1996 edition, but existing installations (called "old work") may still allow the cases of such listed appliances to be connected to the neutral conductor for grounding.
-(Canada did not adopt this system and instead during this time and into the present uses separate neutral and ground wires.)
+This practice was removed from the NEC in the 1996 edition, but existing installations (called "old work") may still allow this to remain in place.
+Canada did not adopt this system.

-This practice arose from the three-wire system used to supply both 120 volt and 240 volt loads.
-Because these listed appliances often have components that use either 120, or both 120 and 240 volts, there is often some current on the neutral wire.
-This differs from the protective grounding wire, which only carries current under fault conditions.
-Using the neutral conductor for grounding the equipment enclosure was considered safe since the devices were permanently wired to the supply and so the neutral was unlikely to be broken without also breaking both supply conductors.
-Also, the unbalanced current due to lamps and small motors in the appliances was small compared to the rating of the conductors and therefore unlikely to cause a large voltage drop in the neutral conductor.